angrybacon/doomsday-wiki/markdown/chapters/ddft/uncommon-piles.md

 ## Conclusion

-1. These piles aren't going to come up all that often in a typical game, so don't feel you need to memorize them
+1. These piles will not come up in a typical game, so don't feel you need to memorize them.
 2. Many of these piles are high risk in some form or another.
 Don't be afraid of this though.
 If one of these types of piles gives you a 10% chance to win, that could be 10% more than any other option.
-3. Consider these less as something to memorize and more as a source of inspiration for thinking outside the box when it comes to pile construction
+3. Outside-the-box thinking can be valuable when building piles.
+Consider these piles your inspiration.